inca/git-alert/README.md

 * The list of read messages is stored locally in `.git` directory.

-* When you no longer need a message, you can delete it using `git alert show --all` to locate it and its hash, then `git alert rm <hash>`.
+* When you no longer need a message, you can remove it: first locate it and its hash with `git alert list`, then remove it with `git alert rm <hash>`.

   It is a good practice to keep an entire list of messages small.